 The section of Interstate 124 from Main Street to Dr. Martin Luther King, Jr. Boulevard was constructed and opened to traffic by 1960.
 The connection from Interstate 24 north to Main Street was opened thereafter, likely in December 1966 in conjunction with the completion of I-24 between the Georgia State Line and I-124.5

-1990s Expansion plans for U.S. 27 at Downtown Chattanooga included an option to replace the I-124 freeway with a tree-lined, at-grade boulevard.
-The year long study completed by 1999 recommended an eight-lane boulevard acting as a gateway to Downtown with heavy landscaping, signalized intersections and slower (35 mile per hour) speeds.6 The $110-million TDOT plan would expand U.S. 27 between I-24 and Signal Mountain Road (U.S. 127) from four to six lanes and add collector distributor roads to the freeway at Downtown.
+1990s Expansion plans for U.S. 27 at Downtown Chattanooga included an option to replace the freeway along I-124 with a tree lined, at-grade boulevard.
+The year long study completed by 1999 recommended an eight lane boulevard acting as a gateway to Downtown with heavy landscaping, signalized intersections and a 35 mile per hour speed limit.6 The $110 million TDOT plan would expand U.S. 27 between I-24 and Signal Mountain Road (U.S. 127) from four to six lanes and add collector distributor roads to the freeway at Downtown.
 The boulevard option, estimated to cost $29.9 million, drew concerns over funding.
 The Chattanooga-Hamilton County Regional Planning Agency indicated that if that option was chosen, due to the removal of the Interstate designation, state funding for the project would double from 10 to 20 percent.
 Additionally estimated travel times were forecast to increase from 1 to 2 minutes on an expanded U.S. 27 (I-124) to 4 to 10 minutes on a boulevard.7

-The boulevard option was never enacted upon and instead TDOT moved forward with plans to both widen and modernize the U.S. 27 freeway.
-William Burmaster added that construction during June 2003 involved deck rehabilitation and improvements to the approaches for the Olgiati Bridge.4 The $26.9-million project included provisions for eventual expansion of U.S. 27 between Downtown and the North Shore.8 With an anticipated completion by June 2001, construction on the span started in February 1999.
+The boulevard option was never enacted upon and instead TDOT moved forward with plans to both widen and modernize the freeway along U.S. 27.
+William Burmaster added that construction during June 2003 involved deck rehabilitation and improvements to the approaches for the Olgiati Bridge.4 The $26.9 million project included provisions for eventual expansion of U.S. 27 between Downtown and the North Shore.8 With an anticipated completion by June 2001, construction on the span started in February 1999.
 Setbacks due to utility work, right of way acquisition and materials resulted in delays to 2003.9

 Narrow shoulders and a tight curve south of the river remained after the Olgiati Bridge upgrade.
 Additionally the substandard Signal Mountain Interchange with U.S. 127 included ramps with sharp geometry and no side lanes allocated for merging traffic.4 Early 2000s plans outlined continuing reconstruction of Interstate 124 and U.S. 27 both north and south of the Tennessee River.
 The second phase of work involved reconstructing and widening U.S. 27 from the Olgiati Bridge north to U.S. 127.
 The third phase was proposed to reconstruct U.S. 27 southward from the bridge to Interstate 24.
 Funds for both phases were programmed in Fiscal Years 2008 and 2009.10